bradleyburgess/bradley-burgess.com_dev/src/content/blog/what-i-learned-from-building-my-first-csharp-dotnet-project.md

 - **`Tsk.Domain/`**: Core business logic, entities, and validation
 - **`Tsk.Infrastructure/`**: File I/O, serialization
 - **`Tsk.CLI/`**: Presentation layer using `Spectre.Console.Cli` (boy is that a great library!)

-This separation of concerns made the codebase feel maintainable and scalable from day one.
+Even though it's a small app, this separation of concerns made the codebase feel maintainable and scalable from day one.
 It also helped me understand:

 - How layers talk to each other (via interfaces and dependency injection)
 - How to write code that is decoupled from its environment

 This was my first real attempt at "clean architecture," and it felt fantastic.
-It definitely felt slow going at first, but once I hit the `CLI` layer, it really started to fly, as I could build confidently knowing that all tests were passing and everything was well-architected.
+It definitely was slow going at first, but once I hit the `CLI` layer, it really started to fly, as I could build confidently knowing that all tests were passing and everything was well-architected.